itteco/iframely-wordpress/iframely/readme.txt

 = Is it compatible with other embeds plugins I have? =

 * Iframely works in the same WordPress embeds framework as other plugins would.
-* Since default WordPress embeds are not responsive, Iframely disables the standard code and replaces it with the responsive embeds.
+* Since default WordPress embeds are not responsive, Iframely can disable the standard code and replaces it with the responsive embeds.
 Otherwise, you might be wondering why is some widgets are not responsive
-* This said, Iframely asks that it is a single oEmbed endpoint for any URL.
-It will un-register other parsers upon install.
+* You can conifugure Iframely to only work in its own shortcode, thus leaving other plugins intact.

 = What about embeds in my previous posts? =

 Iframely works in native WordPress embeds framework.
 All your new posts should start seeing responsive widgets.
-The older posts will be re-cached via WordPress logic itself, and should granually get the new embeds code too.
+The older posts will be re-cached via WordPress logic itself (usually when you edit and save the post), and should granually get the new embeds code too.
 However, we do not interfere into this default process and do not re-cache older posts upon install.

 If there's a specific post you'd like to update, just go to Edit and Save it again.
 It should re-cache it and trigger Iframely.